diesudmedexpert1995/lesson-7-hardhat-fundme/README.md

 # Hardhat Fund Me

-*This repo has been updated to work with Sepolia Testnet over Goerli.*
+*This repo has been updated to work with Sepolia Testnet (over Goerli).*

 This is a section of the Javascript Blockchain/Smart Contract FreeCodeCamp Course.